alvaroiramirez/SensorTile/README.rst

 SensorTile - Bleak
 =====

-This software uses Bleak (by Henrik Blidth) to connect a SensorTile with a Windoows computer via bluetooth.
+This software uses Bleak (by Henrik Blidth) to connect a SensorTile with a Windows computer via bluetooth.
 The system obtains the following data:

 - Record count
 - datetime stamp